Fine-tuning an ECG Foundation Model to Predict Coronary CT Angiography Outcomes: Methods

 where $\mathcal{L}_t$ denotes the task-specific loss and $\sigma_t$ represents the task uncertainty, which is optimized jointly with model parameters.
 This formulation enables dynamic balancing of multiple tasks during training.

-In addition, the Projected Conflicting Gradient (PCGrad) algorithm was applied to further mitigate gradient interference between tasks \cite{pcgrad}.
+In addition, we used a projected-gradient conflict mitigation strategy inspired by PCGrad to reduce potential gradient interference among artery-specific tasks \cite{pcgrad}.
 For two task gradients $g_i$ and $g_j$, when their dot product is negative, indicating conflicting optimization directions, the gradient was adjusted as:

 thereby projecting conflicting gradients onto a non-conflicting direction to improve convergence stability.

 The optimization process employed the AdamW optimizer combined with warmup and cosine decay strategies to dynamically adjust the learning rate, enhancing training robustness and generalization performance.